This blog past carries on from a previous post, we pick up on day 3 at Dutgee walker camp on the Cooloola Great Walk.

 Day 3 - Dutgee Walkers Camp to Litoria Walkers Camp (15km)

-Today was a relatively low mileage day, so I once again tried to have a lay in but found it difficult with the heat.
+Today was a relatively low mileage day, so I once again tried to have a lay-in but found it difficult with the heat.
 I was still suffering from a bad stomach, but a couple of Immodium seemed to have done the job downstairs.
 A quick cuppa in the morning and I am all set to go.

 This stretch of the hike was a mixture of heath and forest, the heath had a very thin trail and I was seriously worried about snakes, but it was the forest that first drained the blood from my face.
 I rounded a corner to see the back end of a brown snake slither off into the bush.
 At that very second I was fine, but it was like a delayed shock.
-I walked on 50 feet, then stopped and realised what happened.
+I walked 50 feet, then stopped and realised what happened.
 OMG.
-3 days before I was looking at Eastern Browns in the Brisbane zoo 12 inches in front of me behind a glass.
-This snake back end looked the same.
-I will never know what it was, but I was truly thankful I didn't see the front end, not at 3 feet distance.
+3 days before I was looking at Eastern Browns in the Brisbane Zoo 12 inches in front of me behind a glass.
+This snake's back end looked the same.
+I will never know what it was, but I was truly thankful I didn't see the front end, not at 3 3-foot distance.

 After pulling myself together I walked on, but I wasn't the same.
 A phrase used by Elon Musk recently sprang to mind, I believe it is an old military slang term, "Pucker Factor".
 It certainly described the situation, I was a little frozen after the event.
 From that point on I was very wary and wisely so, just a few miles on a second snake sighting as I roled into camp.
 Later identified as a Bandy Bandy snake, only slightly venomous apparently, but it still freaked me out again.

-I sat at the communal area reflecting on the day, when a fellow hiker came into camp, it was the first person I had seen since I started the hike.
+I sat at the communal area reflecting on the day when a fellow hiker came into camp, it was the first person I had seen since I started the hike.
 It was good to sit and chat for an hour with a cuppa, he was a local from the other end of the hike and was walking in the opposite direction.
 After some general chit chat we parted and I crashed in the tent.

 Day 4 - Litoria Walkers Camp to Kauri Walkers Camp (21km)